jboss-developer/jboss-eap-quickstarts/hibernate-search/README.md

 What is it?
 -----------

+This is sample demo project which demonstrates a full text search of the entities.
+Here I will be using a Hibernate, AngularJS, Servlets, MySQL, Maven and store the indexes in infinispan.
+AngularJS based web client which runs on browser will communicate to Servlet based back end through RESTful web services.
+The functionality for above use cases will be exposed using a JAX-RS annotations in the Servlet.
+From  the servlet data is served from caching layer built using infinispan on top of mysql database.

+This demo application does a full text search on the RSS news feed data.
+RSS News has attributes “title”, “description”, “author” and “published date”.
+Around these attributes and some of the other attributes available in the field I have build the full text search demonstration.
+The demonstration will support below use cases.

+Use case 1:  Submit feed
+	Admin users can add/edit/delete the RSS feed URL to the system.

+Use case 2:  Add news to database

+	This will be done by a period polling of RSS feeds from the feed providers and identifying the content attributes of the feed and saving them.

+Use case 3: Search the news

-Contributor: This is where you provide an overview of what the quickstart demonstrates.
-For example:
+	This is where the full text search is going to happen

- * What are the technologies demonstrated by the quickstart?
- * What does it do when you run it?

-You should include any information that would help the user understand the quickstart.

-If possible, give an overview, including any code they should look at to understand how it works..
+Use case 4: View the news

+	View the news by clicking selected news from Use case 3

 System requirements
 -------------------

-Contributor: For example:

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.
+All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 and MySQL 5.1 or better.

 The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.